dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/hybrid-content.rst

 Recording the data
 ------------------
 Data recording can happen at any time after a probe has been registered.
-The data will be recorded and sent by Firefox if permitted by the Telemetry :doc:`preferences <../internals/preferences>`.
+The data will be recorded and sent by Datalus if permitted by the Telemetry :doc:`preferences <../internals/preferences>`.

 Example: